 I hate going Christmas shopping.
 Heck, I hate shopping altogether, but I’ve accepted that it’s a part of life.
-It’s just something about fighting the masses and digging through the junk to find something of value that gets to me.
+It’s just something about fighting the masses to find something of value that gets to me.
 However, I like to find ways to turn things on their head so I can find value.
 With that in mind, I like to find ways to make money Christmas shopping.

 That’s right – making money Christmas shopping.
 Some of these ways might require a little more time than others, but if you do it right you can potentially come out of the Christmas season ahead as opposed to regretting the amount you spent.

 This can be a nice little way to make money Christmas shopping because I know there are plenty of people like me who hate shopping.
 There are a variety of ways to get gigs doing this but have found that word of mouth tends to work best.

 Don’t want to shop, but have no problem driving people around as they shop or are traveling to visit family and friends?
 You can drive for Lyft and make extra money in your free time.

 DoorDash is a suitable option if you don’t prefer to drive people in your car.
 You deliver for DoorDash and can get paid $23 per hour while on a delivery, on a flexible schedule.

 They also both offer a bonus after opening an account and making a purchase of over $25: Swagbucks will give you a $10 bonus and with Ibotta you can get $5.

 If you’ve not done mystery shopping before the basic gist is retailers pay money for you to go to a store undercover and report on your experience.
 The payout varies from just paying for the specific service to a significant amount so it’s pretty variable.

 However, with the season approaching it can be a nice way to make extra money before Christmas.
 If you can combine it with where you were going to go anyway then even better as you can kill two birds with one stone.